The original document is Chinese Version

 High-Resolution Logs: When in-depth diagnosis of training behavior is needed, AgentJet provides token-level rollout logs, recording the ID, loss mask status, and logprob value of each token.
 This information is crucial for understanding model learning dynamics, troubleshooting reward signal anomalies, and verifying workflow logic correctness.

-For an Agent training framework, implementing a distributed architecture is far from enough.
-How to provide a stable, easy-to-start, and trustworthy training environment is also a topic we need to study.
+As an Agent training framework, simply implementing a distributed architecture is far from enough.
+How to provide a stable, instant-start, trustworthy training environment is also a topic we need to study.
 Therefore, AgentJet possesses and open-sources these core hard capabilities:

 - Rich Tutorial Library: Provides interesting examples as tutorial materials.
 Explore our rich example library to quickly start your journey: